sajidbashir24h/langgraph-mcp-chatbot/dev_log.md

 - Verified that CLI chatbot worked with updated import paths.
 - Cleaned and added explanatory comments to complex logic.

-## Day 4: Documentation and Streamlit UI
+## Step 4: Documentation and Streamlit UI

 - Created a clear and professional `README.md` with setup and run instructions.
 - Drafted this development log.